Joseph Graves (politician)

 Joseph "Joe" Graves is a Republican politician.
 Graves was a member of the Michigan House of Representatives.

 Education

-Graves has a bachelor's degree in Business Admonistration from Siena Heights University.
+Graves has a bachelor's degree in Business Administration from Siena Heights University.

 Career

 Graves was a real estate agent before entering politics.

 Graves was first elected to the state legislature in February 2012 to fill the vacancy caused by the recall of Republican Paul H. Scott.

 Personal life

 Graves' wife is Denise.
 They have four children.